 – Dr. Amos Wilson

 There are certain scholars whose lectures I find myself listening to on a daily basis.
-With the amount of trash that’s being fed daily via the web, radio, and television, it’s always a relief to come across someone whose information is rooted in history as well as spiritual upliftment.
-And Dr. Amos Wilson’s work has acted as the primary catalyst for just that.
+With the amount of trash that’s being fed daily via the web, radio, and television, it’s always a relief to come across someone whose content is rooted in history and spiritual upliftment.
+Dr. Amos Wilson has acted as the catalyst for just that.

 Dr. Wilson was an African American Psychologist, Social Theorist, and Pan-Africanist.
 He received his undergraduate degree from Morehouse University, mastered at The New School for Social Research, and Ph.D. from Fordham University.
 He worked as a psychologist, social caseworker, supervising probation officer and a training administrator in the New York City Department of Juvenile Justice, and taught at the City University of New York and the College of New Rochelle.

-I wanted to share one of my favorite lectures of his with you all.
-The message centers around the relationship between black men and black women, highlighting the social and political setbacks that cause friction within our community.
+I want to share one of my favorite lectures of his with you all.
+The message centers around the relationship between Black men and Black women, highlighting the social and political setbacks that cause friction within our community.
 If you’d like to discuss any of the points made, feel free to comment below.

 Until Next Time…